Aleksey14Kiryushin/DjangoProject/README.md

-# Snikers Shop on Django
+# Sneakers Shop on Django